TieBeTie/DataStructuresAndAlgorithms-I/README.md

-# Data Structures and Algorithms I 2024
+# Data Structures and Algorithms I

-Welcome to the Data Structures & Algorithms I course!
+Welcome to the repository for the Algorithms and Data Structures I course offered by the English-speaking stream of MIPT.

+# Course Overview:
+This repository hosts materials, assignments, and resources for the Algorithms and Data Structures III course.
+The course covers advanced topics in algorithms and data structures, providing students with a deeper understanding of complex algorithms and their applications.

 - [Course program](/program.md)